Funding opportunity

 • work in partnership to deliver purposeful initiatives, identified in stage one of the programme (Opening up the Environment 2025).
 Partnerships could be across departments in an organisation, between research organisations or between research organisations and external companies and communities that are part of the wider research and innovation sector.
 Your activities will aim to increase the diversity of the UK environmental research community that contributes to the diagnosis and cure of environmental challenges

-• showcase a broad range of people and skill sets (that is, increase diversity of representation) to inspire those who have potential to be part of the future UK workforce that will contribute towards diagnosing and delivering solutions to UK environmental challenges
+• showcase a broad range of people and skill sets (such as, increase diversity of representation) to inspire those who have potential to be part of the future UK workforce that will contribute towards diagnosing and delivering solutions to UK environmental challenges

 • work with others to provide leadership and influence in the wider research and innovation community to lead the way in developing aspirational partnerships and initiatives to increase the diversity of the research and innovation community that diagnoses and cures environmental challenges, through broadening representation